fastapi/fastapi/docs/en/docs/tutorial/index.md

 </div>

-...that also includes `uvicorn`, that you can use as the server that runs your code.
+...that also includes `uvicorn`, which you can use as the server that runs your code.

 !!! note
     You can also install it part by part.

-    This is what you would probably do once you want to deploy your application to production:
+    This is what you would probably do to deploy your application to production:

     ```
     pip install fastapi
     ```

-    Also install `uvicorn` to work as the server:
+    Also install `uvicorn` to act as the server:

     ```
     pip install "uvicorn[standard]"
     ```

-    And the same for each of the optional dependencies that you want to use.
+    Install each of the optional dependencies that you want to use.

 ## Advanced User Guide

 There is also an **Advanced User Guide** that you can read later after this **Tutorial - User guide**.

-The **Advanced User Guide**, builds on this, uses the same concepts, and teaches you some extra features.
+The **Advanced User Guide**, builds on this one, uses the same concepts, and teaches you some extra features.

-But you should first read the **Tutorial - User Guide** (what you are reading right now).
+But you should read the **Tutorial - User Guide** first (the document you are reading right now).

-It's designed so that you can build a complete application with just the **Tutorial - User Guide**, and then extend it in different ways, depending on your needs, using some of the additional ideas from the **Advanced User Guide**.
+FastAPI is designed so that you can build a complete application with just the **Tutorial - User Guide**, and then extend it as needed, using the additional ideas from the **Advanced User Guide**.